dukt/analytics-docs/en/craft.analytics.md

 ## api(attributes)

-This method lets you perform any request on Google Analytics Core Reporting API.
+This method lets you request the Google Analytics Core Reporting API.

 Read [Requesting Google Analytics API](requesting-analytics-api) to learn more.